15 Visualization

 Kristal, Ariella S, Ashley V Whillans, Max H Bazerman, Francesca Gino, Lisa L Shu, Nina Mazar, and Dan Ariely.
 2020.
 “Signing at the Beginning Versus at the End Does Not Decrease Dishonesty.”
 Proceedings of the National Academy of Sciences 117 (13): 7103–7.

 Mackinlay, Jock.
 1986.
 “Automating the Design of Graphical Presentations of Relational Information.”
-ACM Transactions On Graphics 5 (2): 110–41.
+ACM Transactions on Graphics 5 (2): 110–41.

 Matejka, Justin, and George Fitzmaurice.
 2017.
-“Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics Through Simulated Annealing.”
+“Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing.”
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems, 1290–94.

 Murray, Lori L, and John G Wilson.
 2021.
 “Generating Data Sets for Teaching the Importance of Regression Analysis.”
 Decision Sciences Journal of Innovative Education 19 (2): 157–66.

 Roeder, Kathryn.
 1994.
 “DNA Fingerprinting: A Review of the Controversy.”
-Statistical Science, 222–47.
+Statistical Science 9 (2): 222–47.

 Shu, Lisa L, Nina Mazar, Francesca Gino, Dan Ariely, and Max H Bazerman.
 2012.
 “Signing at the Beginning Makes Ethics Salient and Decreases Dishonest Self-Reports in Comparison to Signing at the End.”
 Proceedings of the National Academy of Sciences 109 (38): 15197–200.